-A new paper by Joanna Astrid Miler and Peter Hajek tells the story of a young woman who took up vaping by chance, and has found that it relieved a long-term medical condition she has suffered with since childhood.
+A November 2017 paper by Joanna Astrid Miler and Peter Hajek tells the story of a young woman who took up vaping by chance, and has found that it relieved a medical condition she has suffered with since childhood.

 Miler, a psychologist, is a research fellow at the Centre for Substance Abuse Research in Glasgow.
 Prof. Hajek is a professor of clinical psychology, and director of the Tobacco Dependence Research Unit at the Wolfson Institute of Preventive Medicine at Queen Mary University London.

-Hajek co-authored Public Health England’s groundbreaking 2015 report, “E-cigarettes: an evidence update”, that famously concluded that vaping was 95 percent safer than smoking.
+Hajek co-authored Public Health England’s groundbreaking 2015 report, “E-cigarettes: an evidence update”, that famously concluded vaping is 95 percent safer than smoking.

 The researchers came across a report in a vaping survey from a 26-year-old woman with an unusual story to tell.
 They refer to her by her initials LM.
 She is a non-smoker who has suffered from frequent episodes of tonsillitis, beginning at about the age of seven.
 Since age 17, she has also had recurrent tonsilloliths.

 Tonsillitis is inflammation of the tonsils, usually caused by a virus, but sometimes by bacteria.
 Symptoms include a sore throat, trouble swallowing, swollen tonsils, and enlarged lymph nodes on the neck.
 Tonsilloliths happen when trapped debris in the creases of the tonsils calcifies and becomes hard.
 They’re sometimes called “tonsil stones.”